6 Steps to Take Before You Start a Consulting Business

 To be an effective consultant you need to be efficient.
 You don’t want to reinvent the wheel each time you do a new proposal or project.
 This means you must design forms and fill in the blank templates.
 For example, maybe you need data gathering forms or a form for a set of onboarding questions that you always ask.

 Using templates will ensure your work always has the same look and feel and covers all of the relevant points.
-It can also be a great way to be consistent in your approach so the quality of your service stays at its best.
+It can also be a great way to be consistent in your approach to the quality of your service stays at its best.
 And be sure to have a one-page description of you and your services that can be emailed to prospective clients.
-I like to use a "Frequently Asked Questions" format.

 Put your pricing structure in writing.
 It may require some analysis as to how long a standard project will take and what outside resources you'll need to pay for.
 You have to have this down because when someone asks “How much?” you want the answer to roll easily off your tongue.

-Conclusion: Before starting up a consulting or free-lance business, take the time to plan ahead.
-Set your goals, take actionable steps, and review you plan frequently to ensure you are making the right adjustments along the way.
+Before starting up a consulting or freelance business, take the time to plan ahead.
+Set your goals, take actionable steps, and review your plan frequently to ensure you are making the right adjustments along the way.